 Choose Your Area of Expertise

-There are several different routes that you can travel within your medical studies to arrive at being a medical science liaison (MSL).
+Most MSLs have graduated with a doctorate degree and many have PharmD education.
+But there are several different routes that you can travel within your pharmacological studies to arrive at being a Medical Science Liaison.
 It really all depends on what area you wish to focus on and specialize in.
-Oncology, dermatology, and more—it’s up to you to decide, as you progress through your medical school education, which area you’d like to dive into and make your realm of expertise once you are ready to make the transition to a medical liaison.
+There are many therapeutic areas to choose from as you progress through your medical or pharmacy school education.
+It’s up to you to decide which area you’d like to dive into and make your realm of expertise once you are ready to make the transition to a Medical Liaison.

 Hit Your Educational Goals

-Over time, it’s become more and more difficult to become a medical liaison, as it requires higher levels of experience and expertise in order to do well.
-Some liaisons can get an MSL position with a Masters, but most positions require a minimum of a PhD in the area of medical expertise that a company or product requires.
-Pursuing the educational route of a Medical Doctor (MD), Pharmacist (PharmD), or a doctorate level of study in either area can provide you the schooling required to pursue a career as a medical science liaison.
+Over time, those who want to become a Medical Science Liaison have found it more and more difficult, as it requires higher levels of experience and expertise in order to do well.
+Some liaisons can get an MSL position with a Masters degree, but most positions require a minimum of a PhD in the area of medical expertise that a company or product requires.
+The graphic below shows the educational background of several hundred MSLs surveyed through our research.
+Pursuing the educational route of a Medical Doctor (MD), Pharmacist (PharmD), or a doctorate level of study in either area can provide you the schooling required to pursue a career as a Medical Science Liaison.

 Bolster Your Work Experience